dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 - <s>If we've got two classes with the same name from different packages, it might get confused (untested)</s>

+- <s>Fix bug: a non-static method in a generic function is created with the implementation receiving the first object the method was created for. so if we have printer1 and printer2 objects of Printer and the method incrementGlobalVar() was generated in Julia when called printer1.incrementGlobalVar, the implementation of the method will have printer1 as it's receiver meaning printer1.incrementGlobalVar(2) returns 2, and printer2.incrementGlobalVar(2) returns 4 (instead of 2, which would be correct)</s>

 ## Useful Links: